 States can choose to provide the following services.

-· Transition costs, such as security deposits for rent or utilities, purchasing basic kitchen supplies, etc.
+rent or utilities, purchasing basic kitchen supplies, etc.

-· Services that increase independence or substitute for human assistance, such as assistance with learning how to use public transportation, for example.
+substitute for human assistance, such as assistance with learning how to use

 EXCLUDED SERVICES

-· Room and board
+Room and board

-· Special education and related services provided under IDEA and vocational rehab
+Special education and related services provided

-· Assistive technologies (other than those used as back-up systems)
+Assistive technologies (other than those used as

-· Medical supplies and equipment
+Medical supplies and equipment

-· Home modifications
+Home modifications

 MODELS FOR SERVICE DELIVERY

-States can select one or more model for the delivery of CFC.
-Ideally, states will provide consumers with a robust system in order to increase choice.
-Services must be provided under a person-centered plan.
+Ideally, states will provide consumers with a robust system in order to increase

-“Agency Provider Model” includes a range of approaches, with the individual having the ability to select, train, and dismiss their attendant, including:
+Model” includes a range of approaches, with the individual having the

-Traditional agency managed services
+Traditional agency

-Agency-with-Choice model where the agency operates solely as a fiscal intermediary
+model where the agency operates solely as a fiscal intermediary

-“Self-Directed Model with service budget” including:
+with service budget” including:

-· Vouchers
+·

-· Direct Cash Payments
+Direct Cash Payments

-· Fiscal Agent
+Fiscal Agent

 CONSUMER RIGHTS

-Emphasis on a person directed plan and planning process, which includes individuals chosen by the consumer
+Emphasis on a person directed plan and planning process,

-Consumers can select family members (except spouse or legal guardian) or any other individuals to provide services and supports
+guardian) or any other individuals to provide services and supports

-· Consumers can train workers in specific areas of care needed by the individual and to perform the needed assistance in a manner that is consistent with the individual’s personal, cultural, and religious preferences
+care needed by the individual and to perform the needed assistance in a manner

-· Consumers can establish additional staff qualifications based on their specific needs and preferences
+qualifications based on their specific needs and preferences

 SO, WHAT WILL CFC LOOK LIKE IN TENNESSEE?

-It is imperative that Tennessee establish its Development and Implementation Council NOW!
-Every day delayed is money left on the table, and people’s rights ignored.
+and Implementation Council NOW!
+Every day delayed is money left on the table,

 Tuesday, April 18, 2017